mackerell-lab/GCMC_PME/gcmc_pme_source_code/README.md

 3. **gcmc_pme_with_hard_limit_option_only_ins-del** : standard GCMC code with PME + hard limit option turned on + only insert and delete for ions

 4. **gcmc_pme_with_hard_limit_option_only_rot-tra** : standard GCMC code with PME + hard limit option turned on + only translate and rotate for water + only translate for ions

+## What is the hard limit option?

+The gcmc insertion or deletion moves are rejected if the concentration of the solute has reached the specified maximum or minimum value, respectively.